 Sander Berge – Style of Play

-At 6ft 5, the midfielder is a massive physical presence in midfield.
+At 6ft 5, the midfielder is a massive physical presence on the pitch.
 His ability to shrug off anyone pressing him and almost glide beyond them is a joy to watch.
 The Norway international uses his strength to his advantage, allowing him to transition quickly from his own box into the final third.
 But Berge’s game isn’t reliant on his stature.
 As shown in the video, he’s extremely comfortable on the ball.

 On multiple occasions, he is seen skipping past the opposition, either with ` flick around the corner or an elegant dribble.
 Hardly what you expect from such a giant in midfield.
 Berge also has finesse to his game.
 Reminiscent of a young Sergio Busquets, a testament to how easy he makes the game look.

 The Genk box to box midfielder consistently makes surging runs forward, as mentioned before.
 Almost like a winger running at a fullback, but with physical strength.
 So unique for someone with his frame.
 But he also has

 In the UEFA Champions League, he has averaged 1.5 tackles and 1.2 interceptions per game.
 They aren’t exceptional figures by any means, but certainly decent.
 If Berge has improvements to make, they would be with his defensive duties.
 Regardless, he looks like a serious talent and at 21 years old, the sky is the limit for him.